Vasusn/JokesWebApp_ASP.net/README.md

 - Click "Delete" next to the joke you want to remove.
 - Confirm the deletion.

+### Searching for a Joke

+- Navigate to the "Search Jokes" section.
+- Enter a keyword related to the joke you are looking for.
+- Click "Search" to find relevant jokes.

 ## Contributing

 Contributions are welcome!
 Please fork this repository and submit a pull request for any improvements or bug fixes.